Create a failover cluster

 - Make sure that all servers that you want to add as cluster nodes are running the same version of Windows Server.

-Review the hardware requirements to make sure that your configuration is supported.
+- Review the hardware requirements to make sure that your configuration is supported.
 For more information, see Failover Clustering Hardware Requirements and Storage Options.
 If you're creating a Storage Spaces Direct cluster, see Storage Spaces Direct hardware requirements.

 Additionally, verify the following account requirements:

 - Make sure that the account you want to use to create the cluster is a domain user who has administrator rights on all servers that you want to add as cluster nodes.

 - Make sure that either of the following is true:

 - The user who creates the cluster has the Create Computer objects permission to the OU or the container where the servers that will form the cluster reside.